cuongkane/blog/public/posts/2023/07/django_ninja.md

 (Environment: The same WSGI with one currency and Hardware)

-Eventually, Django-ninja is faster 2 times than DRF at serializing task.
+Eventually, Django-ninja is faster 2 times than DRF at serializing tasks.
 ![benchmark](/blog/images/django_ninja/benchmarks.png)

 ## Syntax

-Django-ninja write and define schemas is the same as Pydantic.
+Django-ninja defines schemas as similar to Pydantic or FastAPI.

 So, like Pydantic, schema classes follow the [PEP 484](https://peps.python.org/pep-0484/): `variable_name: type`.

-It is explicitly straight forward and could be ensure by almost linter/code diagnostic (i.e mypy, pyright,...) without installing extra library for type checking.
+It is straightforward and could be ensured by almost linter/code diagnostic (i.e., mypy, copyright,...) without installing an extra library for type checking.
 For example, define schema classes in Django-ninja is:

 ```python